-This handbook outlines the terms and conditions of your enrolment, including your rights and responsibilities, and our obligations to you.
+This guide outlines the terms and conditions of your enrolment, including your rights and responsibilities, and our obligations to you.
 It is a condition of your enrolment that you carefully read this guide together with the associated policies and processes of Meerilinga, all of which are located in Training and Education on our website.

 If you have any queries, please contact firstname.lastname@example.org

 National Provider Code: 6000

 Main Office Address: 22 Southport St, West Leederville WA 6007

 Opening Hours: Monday to Friday 8:00am – 4:00pm

 - Welcome to Meerilinga

 There is an increasing demand for trained educators, childcare and community workers in Western Australia.
 As a Registered Training Organisation (RTO) and non-for- profit (NFP) organisation, our staff are passionate about providing the best quality education for the next generation of early childhood educators at an affordable price for the community.

 Continuing a tradition reaching back more than a 100 years, Meerilinga works tirelessly to promote professional excellence in the industry.
 We also run six Children and Family Centres and early learning programs, which means we live and breathe what we teach.